superiorops/infra_as_code/README.md

 A simple Infra-As-Code ~~pipelines~~ *Workflow* to demonstrate various features of **GitHub Actions**.
 This *workflow* does the following:
 1. Set up required Storage Account and contianer for Terraform remote backend.
-2. Create multi-tier IaaS infrastructure on Azure with Terraform.
+2. Create [ or destroy ]multi-tier IaaS infrastructure on Azure with Terraform.
 The following resources are created
     1. VPC
     2. 3 Subnets - Web, App, DB + Security Group for each subnet
     3. Desired number of VM instances in each subnet
     4. A Load balancer for Web servers
+3. Output the values when "Apply" parameter is used.

 ## Tools used